 Customization Options

 Can the belts be customized?
 If so, to what level and at what cost?
-What colors are available standard?
-While aesthetics might not be the main driver behind your purchase, we’re firm believers that you won’t wear or use something you don’t like the style of.
+What colors are available?
+While aesthetics might not be the main driver behind your purchase, we’re firm believers that you won’t wear or use something you don’t like the look of.

 Flap Security

 The piece of the belt that wraps around and has a prong inserted should be secured using rivets.
-This is the most secure system we’ve experienced, and it will prevent premature breaking of the belt.
+This is the most secure system we’ve experienced, and it can help defend against premature breakdown.

 Edge Work